-Safety Plan-Risk Assessment
+Risk Assessment

-Where there has been a report of physical or sexual violence the Designated Safeguarding Lead should make an immediate risk and needs assessment and develop a safety plan.
+Where there has been a report of physical or sexual violence the Designated Safeguarding Lead should make an immediate risk and needs assessment.

-If the allegation is of a verbal nature, then the need for a risk assessment safety plan should be decided on a case by case basis.
+If the allegation is of a verbal nature, then the need for a risk assessment should be decided on a case by case basis.